German court rules against Mondelēz for misleading consumers over chocolate bar weight

 The Context

-- Initiated by Hamburg's consumer protection office.
+- Consumer Protection Initiatives: The case was initiated by Hamburg's consumer protection office.

 Takeaway